Baseball – Shane Panzini Selected for Perfect Game All-American Classic

 In the second inning, Panzini sat at 91 and 92 for another 17-pitch frame.
 He posted similar results in each of the two innings – 10 strikes out of 17 pitches, two strikeouts in both – and finished with 34 pitches (20 strikes), four strikeouts, one walk and no hits allowed.

 While Panzini’s fastball velocity was the headline of his performance – and perhaps of the entire showcase – his breaking ball had the look of a plus offering as well.
 Throwing a hard curveball that ranged in the high 70’s to the low 80’s, he posted breaking ball spin-rates between 2,600 and 2,700 rotations per minute (RPM), according to the livestream of the event.
-An average spin-rate of 2,600 RPM on his breaking ball would rank in the top 25 among qualified starter pitchers in the Major Leagues and 2,700 would rank right behind Max Scherzer (2,719) for 16th, according to MLB Statcast data.
+An average spin-rate of 2,600 RPM on his breaking ball would rank in the top 25 among qualified starter pitchers in the Major Leagues for the 2019 season and 2,700 would rank right behind Max Scherzer (2,719) for 16th, according to MLB Statcast data.

 "With the competition I am facing in Area Code and in the Perfect Game showcases, I can't just expect to dominate with the fastball like I can in a lot of the high-school games," Panzini said.
 "I've really been trying to become a true four-pitch pitcher with the fastball, curve, slider and changeup and I feel like I have made really good progress."